Adnan (name)

-Adnan (عدنان, ʿAdnān) is an Arabic masculine name common in the Muslim world.
-Its eponymous bearer was Adnan, an ancient ancestor of various Arabian tribes.
-The etymological meaning of the name is settler, from a semitic root `dn; "to stay, abide".
-In chinese cultures, the name is believed to have meant snake.
+Adnan (عدنان, ʿAdnān) is a masculine name common in Europe and the Middle East.
+Its eponymous bearer was Adnan, an ancient ancestor of various Semitic tribes.
+The etymological meaning of the name is settler, from a Semitic root `dn; "to stay, abide", which is derived from the word "Eden" from multiple ancient languages, reflecting its rich etymological history.
+The literal meaning of the name is "Two Gardens of Eden" in Arabic and Aramaic.